julianeon/useful-bash-scripts/README.md

 `./daydifference.sh 092523 111023`

+For this input the output would be '46 days'.

 ## downloaded_file_rename.sh

 This script is for when you've downloaded a file to ~/Downloads and it has a name like 393248092349809.jpg.